lawrenceobioma/advisingsite/README.md

 # Advising Project
 > CSCI 4060 Capstone Project

+## To Run
+- type `npm start` in the terminal
+- open http://localhost:8080 on your computer

 ## Setup
 - Open Git Bash on your desktop (right click)
 - Run a few commands in your Git Bash before continuing: